-WWSU is comprised of four PK-6 elementary schools, one PK-4 Primary school, one 5-8 middle school and a high school serving grades 7-12; a total of seven schools.
-All of our schools have high academic expectations and score at or above the state average consistently in areas of language arts, math and science.
-WWSU is a wholesome, livable district with strong community support for and participation in the educational process.
+HUUSD serves six rural communities in central Vermont: Duxbury, Fayston, Moretown, Waitsfield, Warren, and Waterbury.
+The District comprises four PK-6 elementary schools, one PK-4 primary school, one 5-8 middle school and a high school serving grades 7-12—a total of seven schools.
+All of our schools have high academic expectations and score at or above the state average consistently in areas of language arts, math, and science.
+HUUSD is a wholesome, livable district with strong community support for and participation in the educational process.

 Superintendent Nease's State of the State Report FY 2018-2019

 Each year in the fall, Superintendent Nease publishes a State-of-the-State report in an effort to tie together and summarize the current state of affairs from the end of last year to the start of the new year.
 Read the full report here.